danieljoachims/piScheduler/README.md

 -------------
 ## Starting *piSchedule*
-'piSchedule.py' has to be run on the RaspberryPI and will output the current 'daySchedule' as well as other logging details.
+*piSchedule.py* has to be run on the RaspberryPI and will output to the console the current 'daySchedule' as well as other logging details.

 Starts with:
 ```
     python piSchedule.py [piSchedule.json|piScedule.ini]`
 ```
-It's recommended to run 'piSchedule.py' with tmux.
+It's recommended to run 'piSchedule.py' with **tmux**.
 Helpful in a RPI configuration without keyboard/terminal using a SSH connection.

 ---------------
 ## *piSchedule* with Browser (PC and Smartphone)

-After starting *piSchedule* on the console, a browser page can be used to monitor the piScheduler operation.
+After starting *piSchedule* on the console, a browser page can be used to monitor the *piSchedule* operation.
 The current implementation allows to

  *   login with 'LogID'